MAAP-Project/titiler/README.md

 The upstream TiTiler documentation can be found [here](https://devseed.com/titiler/).

-## Installation
+## Installation and Running for Development

-To install from sources and run for development:
+To install from sources:

 ```shell
 git clone https://github.com/element84/titiler-mosaicjson.git